toodom02/ocamlregextkit/README.md

 ## Demo

-For demonstration purposes, `demo` is an app built using the toolkit which accepts two regular expressions on the command line, and either verifies that they are equivalent or prints a word that matches one expression but not the other.
+For demonstration purposes, `demo` is a program built using the toolkit which accepts two regular expressions on the command line, and either verifies that they are equivalent or prints a word that matches one expression but not the other.

 ### Build the Library